Gov. Inslee: Mariners will have opening day fans, restaurants to go to 50% capacity amid COVID-19 restrictions

 The third phase will also boost occupancy for indoor spaces to 50%.

-Inslee’s announcement also includes changes the overall structure of the plan, which took effect in January and broke Washington into eight regions that could move backward or forward.
+Inslee’s announcement also includes changes to the overall structure of the plan, which took effect in January and broke Washington into eight regions that could move backward or forward.

 Under that plan, some counties — including King, Pierce and Snohomish — advanced to the second phase in late January and started reopening, resuming indoor dining and fitness centers at 25% capacity.
 Since then, every county in the state has moved to that phase and those capacity restrictions.